davesnitty/footnoter/README.md

 Now that you've referenced the footnoter.js source, you can pepper your HTML with footnotes and not need to worry about numbering at all.
 For example, let's write a paragraph mentioning animals with footnotes listing their latin names:

 		<p>
-			Animals native to New York state include the Black Bear<fn>Ursus americanus</fn> and Wild Turkey<fn>Meleagris gallopavo</fn>
+			Animals native to New York state include the Black Bear<span class='fn'>Ursus americanus</span> and Wild Turkey<span class='fn'>Meleagris gallopavo</span>
 		</p>

-As you can see, we've chosen the "fn" tag to include our footnote text inline.
+As you can see, we've chosen the "fn" class to include our footnote text inline.
 To activate the footnotes, we need just a few more steps:

 1. Put a &lt;div&gt; somewhere on your page where the footnotes will appear.
 For instance: